A Brief Note on the Life of Nasir-i Khusrau

 When your own star you knowingly destroy.

-Fruitless trees can, at best, fuel the fire,
+Fruitless trees are, at best, fuel for fire,

 Fruitless men, alike, to oblivion retire.

 Forget about fragrant tresses and lips sweet,

 About hedges, and tulip cheeks to greet.

 Lavish not praise on a filthy creature,